 It’s possible, at the very least.

-The so-called fateful encounter I was looking forward to, ends without putting an end to anything.
-Being the first person who leaves the party, since they still had more things to talk about, including me and Sonny and our relationship, I begin to aimlessly wander the hallways and wait until today begins.
+The so-called fateful encounter I was looking forward to, ends without putting an end to many things.
+Being the first person who leaves the party, since they still had more things to talk about, including me and Sonny and our relationship (the glasses girl was particularly interested).
+I let Sonny handle those, since it was her fault we attracted some attention, and wander around in the hallway, waiting for people to arrive, and for today to begin.